 Condolences may be sent to P.O.
 Box 1425, Houston, TX 98382.

-She was an active member of the Brighton Presbyterian Church, belonged to the Arboretum Foundation garden club and worked with various charities.
+She was an active member of the Brighton Presbyterian Church, belonged to the Arboretum Foundation garden club and worked with many different charities.

-Her interests included family, gardening, sewing and reading.
+Her hobbies and interests included family, gardening, sewing and reading and creative writing.
 She devoted much of her time and energy as a caregiver to family members, including her mother until she passed away at age 70.

 Mrs. Snow is survived by her sister, Virginia Coiro; brother, Carl Snow; 2 sons and their spouses, George and Eugene Snow, Jeff and Connie Snow; and 13 grandchildren; and 15 great-grandchildren.

-She was preceded in death by her daughter, Sandra Snow.
+She was preceded in death by her daughters, Sandra Jane Snow and Wanda Jean Snow.

 Donations may be sent to Group Health Hospice Care.